 Introduction to DevSecOps with GitLab CI/CD

-In today’s fast-paced world of software development, the need for security and efficiency has never been more critical.
-DevOps practices have transformed the way we build, test, and deploy software, enabling faster delivery and collaboration between development and operations teams.
-However, with the ever-evolving landscape of security threats, it has become evident that simply practicing DevOps is not enough.
-Enter DevSecOps, a methodology that integrates security into the heart of the DevOps workflow.
+In software development, security and efficiency matter.
+DevOps has changed how teams build, test, and deploy software, enabling faster delivery and collaboration between development and operations.
+However, with evolving security threats, simply practicing DevOps is not enough.
+DevSecOps integrates security into the DevOps workflow.

 1.1.
 Understanding the Need for DevSecOps